 4. Seek Whole Grains

 As with fats, know the difference between different kinds of grains.
-For example, white bread is made with refined grains; the bran and germ are not removed.
+For example, white bread is made with refined grains; the

 Rather than white bread, choose whole wheat bread.
 Additionally, seek foods like brown rice and quinoa, which are filling and healthy for you.